reisenberger/architecture-center/docs/guide/architecture-styles/event-driven.md

 - **Complex event processing**.
 A consumer processes a series of events, looking for patterns in the event data, using a technology such as Azure Stream Analytics or Apache Storm.
 For example, you could aggregrate readings from an embedded device over a time window, and generate a notification if the moving average crosses a certain threshold.

 - **Event stream processing**.
-Use a streaming service to ingest events, with multiple consumers for different subsystems of the application.
-IoT workloads fall into this category.
+Use a data streaming platform, such as Azure IoT Hub or Apache Kafka, as a pipeline to ingest events and feed them to stream processors.
+The stream processors act to process or transform the stream.
+There may be multiple stream processors for different subsystems of the application.
+This approach is a good fit for IoT workloads.

 The source of the events may be external to the system, such as physical devices in an IoT solution.
 In that case, the system must be able to ingest the data at the volume and throughput that is required by the data source.